-Philadelphia County Court of Common Pleas awarded a mesothelioma plaintiff who alleged he was exposed to asbestos contained in gaskets and packing materials \$25 million in damages.
+Philadelphia's asbestos litigation has resulted in nuclear verdicts.
+For example, in December 2022, the Philadelphia County Court of Common Pleas awarded a mesothelioma plaintiff who alleged he was exposed to asbestos contained in gaskets and packing materials \$25 million in damages.